-planning permission, planning permi or mineral development, have you p
+planning permission, planning permission in or mineral development, have you provided

 Site Layout Plan or Bloc k plan.

-⊠ Elevations. •
+■ Elevations.

 ▼ Floor plans.

-X Cross sections.
+Cross sections.

 Roof plan.

-Master Plan/Framework Plan.
+☐ Master Plan/Framework Plan.

 Landscape plan.

-Photographs and/or pho tomontages.
+Photographs and/or pho omontages.

 U Other.

 If Other, please specify: (M ax 500 characters)

-Dunidale service of the following a decrease if anyticable

-Provide copies of the following g documents ir applicable.
+Provide copies of the following g documents if applicable:

 A copy of an Environmental S Statement.
-Yes 🗵 N/A
+Yes X N/A

-A Design Statement or Desig n and Access Statement. ☐ Yes ☒ N/A
+A Design Statement or Desig n and Access Statement.
+Yes N/A

 A Flood Risk Assessment.

-ent (including proposals for Sustaina ble Drainage Systems). ☐ Yes ☒ N/A

-Drainage/SUDS layout. ☐ Yes ☒ N/A

-A Transport Assessment or T ☐ Yes ☒ N/A

-Contaminated Land Assessm ent. ☐ Yes ☒ N/A ☐ Yes ☒ N/A

-Habitat Survey.
 Yes X N/A

+A Drainage Impact Assessme ent (including proposals for Sustainable Drai nage Systems).
+Yes N/A

+Drainage/SUDS layout.
+Yes N/A

+A Transport Assessment or T Yes N/A

+Contaminated Land Assessm ent.
+Yes N/A

+Habitat Survey. ☐ Yes ☒ N/A ☐ Yes ☒ N/A

 A Processing Agreement.
-LI Yes MIN/A
+L Yes L N/A

 Other Statements (please sp ecify).
 (Max 500 characters)

-L

-Declare - For A pplication to Planni ng Authority
+Declare - For A pplication to Planning A Authority

-hat this is an application to the planr al information are provided as a part s form.
-The accompanying
+hat this is an application to the planning auth Il information are provided as a part of this a - accompanying

 Declaration Name: Mr Andrew Megginson

 Declaration Date: 28/07/2020

-Payment Details 3
+Payment Details

-0
+G

 F

 Created: 21/08/2020 21:13